FamilySearch/gedcomx/specifications/name-part-qualifiers-specification.md

 `http://gedcomx.org/Characteristic`|A name derived from a characteristic.
 `http://gedcomx.org/Postnom`|A name mandated by law for populations from Congo Free State / Belgian Congo / Congo / Democratic Republic of Congo (formerly Zaire).
 `http://gedcomx.org/Particle`|A grammatical designation for articles (a, the, dem, las, el, etc.), prepositions (of, from, aus, zu, op, etc.), initials, annotations (e.g. twin, wife of, infant, unknown), comparators (e.g. Junior, Senior, younger, little), ordinals (e.g. III, eighth), and conjunctions (e.g. and, or, nee, ou, y, o, ne, &amp;).

+Note that in addition to the name of the qualifier, the definition of a qualifier includes an optional `value` property.
+Name part qualifiers SHOULD NOT provide a value.